Bell MTS: Facilities

 The administration offices are located at 333 Main St. in Winnipeg, in the former Bank of Montreal Building.
 The complex is now known as MTS Place.

-The MTS Long Distance Gateway is located in the J.F.
-Mills Building on Corydon Avenue near what is locally known as Confusion Corner.
+The MTS Long Distance Gateway is located in the J. F. Mills Building on Corydon Avenue near what is locally known as Confusion Corner.
 One of its functions is to transmit local television signals from Winnipeg to retransmitters throughout the province.
-However, since 2011 MTS no longer transmits CBC television and Radio-Canada television signals by satellite and since no longer performs this function for CTV as satellites and fibre-optic technologies have replaced.
+However, since 2011 MTS no longer transmits CBC television and Radio-Canada television signals by satellite and since it no longer performs this function for CTV as satellites and fibre-optic technologies have been replaced.
 Bell MTS is the former naming rights holder of a venue in Winnipeg, the Bell MTS Iceplex.

 Services

 Fibe TV

 Bell MTS operates an IPTV service, Bell MTS Fibe TV (formerly MTS Ultimate TV), which is available in Brandon, Carberry, Dauphin, Killarney, Minnedosa, Neepawa, Oakbank, Portage la Prairie, Selkirk, Steinbach, The Pas, Thompson, and Winnipeg.
 The service launched in 2009 and is based on Ericsson Mediaroom middleware.
 MTS Classic TV was the company's legacy digital television service; it was discontinued in 2015 due to its incompatibility with Alert Ready.
 The service was updated and rebranded as Fibe TV in November 2017 (unifying it with the Fibe TV-branded services it offers in the Atlantic and Ontario), adding new features such as "Restart".